Cannabis Pest Control for Home Growers

 Septoria Leaf Spot is a common home grow challenge whether you grow cannabis indoors or outdoors.
 It’s a fungus that shows up during humid conditions and warm rainy seasons.
 You’ll be able to see yellow, brown and black discolorations.
 Remove infected leafs as soon as possible and treat your plants with Serenade Fungicide and a hydrogen peroxide foliage spray, as well as a hydrogen peroxide 1:1 root drench.
 You can also treat plants with other fungicide foliar sprays that contain other ingredients like with sulfur, essential oils, neem oil, etc.

-Keep your humidity down to prevent Septoria, and practice prevention with Serenade.
+Keep your humidity down by using a dehumidifier to prevent Septoria and use the foliar spray Serenade.

 Fungus Gnats are a frustrating cannabis pest to control.
 Fungus Gnats are a nuisance and they can eat your plant’s roots, replicate extremely quickly, and ultimately hinder your plant’s health and yield.
 Because they thrive in wet, moist conditions, pay careful attention to let your soil dry out completely if you’re battling fungus gnats.
 To prevent fungus gnats from breeding, do not over-water.
 You should also alternate applications of Mosquito Bits (ingredient: BTI), Captain Jack’s Deadbug Garden Dust (ingredient: spinosad) and do a hydrogen 1:1 root drench if there’s an infestation.
 You can also utilize and release predatory mites and beneficial nematodes.